django-community-amateur-radio/w2d-announcement/README.md

 # More Details

+#### When will the event take place?

+W2D is assigned from Saturday, July 12th through Saturday, July 26th.
+Many events start at the UTC date change, so Friday evening US time things could start.

+When we operate will depend on each individual's availability, but we expect to be evening and weekend heavy.

 #### What's a Special Event Station?

 Amateur Radio operators are issued "call signs" or a series of numbers and letters that uniquely identify them (much as I remember the station ID WGBH from PBS-produced videos in my childhood)